librenms/librenms/doc/Extensions/Weathermap.md

 Then Click on Set

 You should now be able to see the Weathermap you have created in your list of dashboards.
-You could also add this to existing dashboards
+You could also add this to existing dashboards.

 ![Example Network Weathermap Dashboard](/img/network-weathermap-dashboard.PNG)